hsusanoo/hsusanoo/README.md

 <br />
 <br />

-Hi there, I'm **Haitam Boukaa**, a **Software Engineering student** 🚀 from Morocco, currently, I'm working on getting my Bachelor of engineering.
+Hi there, I'm **Haitam Boukaa**, a **Software Engineering student** 🚀 from Morocco, currently, I'm working on getting my Bachelor of Engineering.

 **Talking about Personal Stuffs:**